paulina-vh/WF-knime/README.md

 Finally in the following figure you can see some of the pharmacophore hypotheses obtained at the end of the script 3.
 ![hypotheses](/media/fig19.png)

+If you want to check your results, they can be found in the 02_Results folder of the following link https://drive.google.com/drive/folders/1m4e-7gfALMZ-5eSXHzNM1rwCol9flBeH?usp=sharing.